junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S14E14

 Dean gets serious brain concussion when fighting Gorgon, causing Michael break loose.
+Michael possesses Rowena and kills most hunters in the bunker.

-Jack burns off more of his soul to save Cass.
+Jack burns off more of his soul to save Cass, burns all of soul to kill Michael.

 ## Enochian